660104A 4th January: London, unidentifeid

 tambourine; 7“ version

-- Out Of Time I (MJ/KR) - STU on organ, Jack Nitzsche on piano;
+- Out Of Time I (MJ/KR) -STU on organ, Jack Nitzsche on piano; instrumental

-- Paint It Black I (MJ/KR) - Jack Nitzsche on piano; edited
+- Paint It Black I (MJ/KR) -Jack Nitzsche on piano; edited instrumental backing

 track of version III

-- Paint It Black II (MJ/KR) -Jack Nitzsche on piano; extended version
+- Paint It Black II (MJ/KR) -Jack Nitzsche on piano; slightly longer version with

 - Paint It Black III (MJ/KR) -Jack Nitzsche on piano; 7“-version